 This case against Credit Suisse is one of many that have been filed and pursued against large financial institutions related to fraud in connection with the sale of RMBS in the wake of the recent financial crisis.
 The attorneys at Tycko & Zavareei encourage the RMBS Working Group to continue to investigate and prosecute these types of cases and to bring to justice the individuals and institutions whose misconduct contributed to bringing the Nation’s financial system to its knees.

-Please keep checking our website for more updates on the progression of this case and to learn more about fraud in connection with RMBS, as well as other types of fraud involving our financial institutions, and what you can do to help fight it.
+Please keep checking our website for more updates on the progression of this case and to learn more about securities fraud in connection with RMBS, as well as other types of fraud involving our financial institutions, and what you can do to help fight it.